EmergentSoftware/SQL-Server-Development-Assessment/README.md

 - [SQL Server Always Encrypt](https://docs.microsoft.com/en-us/sql/relational-databases/security/encryption/always-encrypted-database-engine)
 - [SQL Server Transparent Data Encryption (TDE)](https://docs.microsoft.com/en-us/sql/relational-databases/security/encryption/transparent-data-encryption)
 - You could develop your own or utilize a development framework pattern to implement a custom one-way hashing, hashing with salting or encryption using AES-128, AES-192, AES-256.

+# Configuration Issue

+## Object Not Owned by dbo
+**Check Id:** [NONE YET]

+Using dbo as the owner of all the database objects simplifies object management. dbo will always be a user in the database.
+If an object is owned by an account other than dbo, you must transfer ownership account needs to be deleted.

+## Database Compatibility Level is Lower Than the SQL Server
+**Check Id:** [NONE YET]

+The database compatibility level lower than the SQL Server it is running on.

+There might be query optimization your are not getting running on an older database compatibility level.
+You might also introduce issues with a more modern database compatibility level.

 # Running Issues